Eli Karp – Litigation Lawyer Toronto

 Aside from his practice at Financial Litigation Eli also acts as plaintiff’s counsel as part of a class action litigation boutique.
 In that role, Eli regularly acts for investors and consumers in litigation against banks, telecoms, and public companies, in securities and consumer class actions.
 Eli has recovered millions of dollars for his clients.

 Eli is an exceptional advocate and has litigated disputes before the Superior Court of Justice, the Divisional Court, and the Court of Appeal for Ontario.
 He fights for his client’s rights and ensures that their financial interests are always protected.

-Eli aims to reduce his clients’ stress through providing calm calculated legal advice to assist his clients through their legal crises, and calls himself “the crisis lawyer” for his unique ability to steer his clients through their legal confusion.
+Eli aims to reduce his clients’ stress by providing calm calculated legal advice to assist his clients through their legal crises and calls himself “the crisis lawyer” for his unique ability to steer his clients through their legal confusion.

 What is Alternative Dispute Resolution (Mediation or Arbitration)